 Sara Joyce (1923-2011) was born in California and grew up during the Great Depression, learning the virtue of thrift and the skills to be self-reliant, such as cooking and sewing, during her early years.
 Her family moved around the Southwest in search of work, and at age 14 she became a live-in mother’s helper in Pima, Arizona.
 She moved with the family to Los Angeles, then San Diego.

-Sara moved to Pocatello, Idaho in her 20’s, spent many years living in Genesee, Idaho, and finally returned to Pocatello in 1992.
-She resided there in her studio home until ill-health took her to Moscow, Idaho, where she died in 2011.
+Sara moved to Pocatello, Idaho in her 20’s, spent many years living in Genesee, Idaho, returning to Pocatello in 1992.
+She resided there in her studio home until ill health took her to Moscow, Idaho, where she died in 2011.